drnasmith/synchweb-devel-env/README.md

 * We don't have many template files so they are stored under roles/<role>/files
 * Could be moved to separate templates folder at a later date...
 * There are lots of sql files (under roles/dbserver/files) that can be imported into the db - they will need checking to make sure you get what you need.
+* The debian standalone has some issue with the nfs role - it requires a restart for it to mount properly.
+May be a service order issue, if in doubt try re-provisioning (vagrant up --provision).

 ## LDAP
 SynchWeb can be configured to talk to an LDAP server.